elzetia/Documentation/docs/RedM/stable.md

 end)
 ```
 #### <Badge type="server" text="Server" /> updateMaxStableSlot
-Fires when player open a saddlebag
+Fires when player opens a saddlebag
 ```lua
 -- @param maxAmount - maximum of slot
 -- @param source - serverID of the player